yphsieh/16S-ITGDB/README.md

 Detailed descriptions are in: https://github.com/GuyAllard/SPINGO.<br/>

 ### Mothur classifier
-The classify.seqs command uses reference files to assign the taxonomies of the sequences in your fasta file.
+The classify.seqs command uses reference files to assign the taxonomies of the sequences in your fasta file with designated number of processors.
 ```
-mothur > classify.seqs(fasta=<input file>, reference=<sequence file of the reference database>, taxonomy=<taxonomy file of the reference database>, methods=<wang>, cutoff=<bootstrap cutoff>)
+mothur > classify.seqs(fasta=<input file>, processors=<number of processors>, reference=<sequence file of the reference database>, taxonomy=<taxonomy file of the reference database>, methods=<wang>, cutoff=<bootstrap cutoff>)
 ```
 mothur will output two files from the classify.seqs command: a ```*.taxonomy``` file which contains a taxonomy string for each sequence, and a ```*.tax.summary``` file which contains a taxonomic outline indicating the number of sequences that were found for your collection at each level.<br/>
 Our proposed ITGDB is compatible with mothur.
 We used the command to generate the results of ```Intersection``` dataset:
 ```
-mothur > classify.seqs(fasta=intersect_seq.fasta, reference=taxa_itgdb_seq.fasta, taxonomy=taxa_itgdb_taxa.txt, methods=wang, cutoff=0)
+mothur > classify.seqs(fasta=intersect_seq.fasta, processors=8, reference=taxa_itgdb_seq.fasta, taxonomy=taxa_itgdb_taxa.txt, methods=wang, cutoff=0)
 ```
 Detailed usage can be found in: https://mothur.org/wiki/classify.seqs/.

 ### QIIME2 classifier
 The trained QIIME2 artifact is in ```data/``` directory (`taxa_itgdb_qiime2.qza`).
 These artifacts files are trained by QIIME2 version 2020.8, which means these ITGDB artifacts are compatible with QIIME2 version higher than 2020.8.
-The usage is shown below.
+The usage of taxonomic assignment with desired number of processors is shown below.
 ```
 # import the input file as a QIIME2 artifact
 qiime tools import --type 'FeatureData[Sequence]' --input-path <input file> --output-path <input QIIME2 artifact>
 # taxonomic assignment
-qiime feature-classifier classify-sklearn --i-classifier <trained QIIME2 artifact> --i-reads <input QIIME2 artifact> --o-classification <output QIIME2 artifact>
+qiime feature-classifier classify-sklearn --i-classifier <trained QIIME2 artifact> --i-reads <input QIIME2 artifact> --o-classification <output QIIME2 artifact> --p-n-jobs <number of processors>
 ```
 The output file is a ```*.qza``` file, which can be exported to ```taxonomy.tsv``` by:
 ```
 qiime tools export --input-path <output file> --output-path ./
 ```
-For instance, the commands used to classify the sequences in ```Intersection``` dataset are:
+For instance, the commands used to classify the sequences in ```Intersection``` dataset with 8 processors are:
 ```
 qiime tools import --type 'FeatureData[Sequence]' --input-path intersect_seq.fasta --output-path intersect_seq.qza

-qiime feature-classifier classify-sklearn --i-classifier taxa_itgdb.qza --i-reads intersect_seq.qza --o-classification qiime2_intersect_itgdb_results.qza
+qiime feature-classifier classify-sklearn --i-classifier taxa_itgdb.qza --i-reads intersect_seq.qza --o-classification qiime2_intersect_itgdb_results.qza --p-n-jobs 8

 qiime tools export --input-path qiime2_intersect_itgdb_results.qza --output-path ./